helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Solidarity is an attitude of resistance, I suppose, or it should be.</h3 quote>
+<h3 quote align='center'>The worst part of having success is to try finding someone who is happy for you.</h3 quote>

 ---